Asprokampos, Grevena

 Asprokampos (Ασπρόκαμπος) is a village of the Grevena municipality.
 Before the 1997 local government reform it was a part of the community of Myrsina.
-The 2011 census recorded 80 residents in the village.
+The 2021 census recorded 58 residents in the village.
 Asprokampos is a part of the local community of Myrsina.

-Demographics

-According to the 2011 census, the population of the settlement of Asprokampos was 80 people, a decrease of almost 30% compared to the previous census of 2001.
+The 1920 Greek census recorded 65 people in the village.
+Following the Greek–Turkish population exchange, Greek refugee families in Asprokampos were from Pontus (15) in 1926.
+The 1928 Greek census recorded 121 village inhabitants.
+In 1928, the refugee families numbered 15 (51 people).